DronHazra/quartz/content/notes/zilliqa intern post.md

 2. can't do that without knowing the type beforehand, so let me serialize into json and *deserialize* into a hashmap and iterate over the keys to get each row
 3. ok but now postgres thinks every field is json, and i can't cast the types without knowing the types

-richard at this point suggested maybe using a macro! i'd heard of the concept of macros before (in this thing called... lisp) but i'd never used them before.
+richard at this point suggested maybe using a macro! i'd heard of the concept of macros before (in this thing called... lisp) but i'd never used them before. and i have to say — macros are *so cool*. rust has two kinds of macros — declarative and procedural. declaratives are some